EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Today's mortgage rates in the UAE

-The best UAE mortgage rate available right now is 3.25% reducing, from National Bank of Fujairah on their Islamic home finance product (MortgageCompare.ae, May 2026).
-The best conventional rate is 3.70% reducing from HSBC.
+The lowest conventional mortgage rate in the UAE right now is 3.89% reducing, from Emirates NBD with salary transfer.
+The lowest Islamic home finance rate is 3.75% reducing from Sharjah Islamic Bank, which is currently the lowest rate of either kind.
 Both are initial fixed rates that revert to EIBOR plus the bank's margin once the fixed period ends.

-The two benchmarks driving every rate on this page: 3-month EIBOR is 3.69% (CBUAE published rate, May 2026) and the CBUAE base rate is 3.65%.
+The two benchmarks driving every rate on this page: 3-month EIBOR is 3.91% and the CBUAE base rate is 3.65%.
 Variable mortgages revert to EIBOR plus a fixed margin after the introductory period.
-At current EIBOR, a reversion to EIBOR + 1.25% means a post-fixed rate of around 4.94%.
-Factor that into your planning, not just the headline introductory number.
+At current EIBOR, a reversion to EIBOR + 1.25% gives a post-fixed rate of approximately 5.16%.
+Factor that into your planning, not just the headline number.

-We track 55+ products from 12+ UAE banks and update rates when they change.
+We track published rates from major UAE banks and lenders and update the table when they change.
 The table below shows published initial rates for a standard purchase: employed borrower, first property under AED 5M, 80% LTV.
 Your actual offer depends on your employer category, credit profile, and whether you transfer your salary to the lending bank.
+For the bigger picture, start with our mortgage comparison homepage, where major UAE lenders are ranked side by side.

 Products With Published Rates